-According to The Mahabharata, man is born as being indebted, and his whole life should be directed towards returning debts (THE MAHABHARATA I. 220).
+According to The Mahabharata, man is born as being indebted, and his whole life should be directed towards returning debts (The Mahabharata I. 220.
+11-14).
 This is primarily about socio-political and religious duties, which, of course, include a moral moment.
 The importance of returning debts for heroes can hardly be overestimated, which makes one argue about the role of such requirements for the society of that time.
-For example, S. L. Neveleva concludes that the ideological attitude of Mbh is the preaching of dharma as a religious duty that determines not only the life of an individual and society on the whole but also the existence of the universe (NEVELEVA, 1985).
+For example, S. L. Neveleva concludes that "the ideological attitude of Mbh is the preaching of dharma as a religious duty that determines not only the life of an individual and society on the whole, but also the existence of the universe" [13, p.
+38].

-When exploring the worldview of society during the period of the formation of the epic, it is important to remember that moral requirements have not yet stood out in a separate moral sphere, and therefore, speaking of duty, we will always mean a complex of meanings.
-The ancient Indian society is traditional, and the Mahabharata is the Indian epic, the oldest basis of which is the heroic layer (GRINTSER, 2008).
-Therefore, we will draw attention to the conclusion of MACINTYRE that

-.... morality and social structure in a heroic society are the same things.
+When exploring the worldview of a society during the period of the formation of the epic, it is important to remember that moral requirements have not yet stood out in a separate moral sphere, and therefore, speaking of duty, we will always mean a complex of meanings.
+The ancient Indian society is traditional, and the Mahabharata is the Indian epic, the oldest basis of which is the heroic layer [2, p.298].
+Therefore, we will draw attention to the conclusion of MacIntyre that ".... morality and social structure in a heroic society are one and the same thing.
 There is only one set of social bonds.
 Morality as a separate entity does not yet exist.
-Evaluation questions are questions of social fact (MACLNTYRE, 2000).

-Thus, in ancient India of the Mahabharata period, one cannot speak of purely moral category.
+Evaluation questions are questions of social fact" [10, p.
+169].
+Thus, in ancient India of the Mahabharata period, one cannot speak of purely moral categories.

 This means that people of Ancient India did not know purely moral problems since the solution to any question that, from our point of view, could be called moral, was connected with its religious and socio-political contexts.
 The main role in the regulation of human behavior in ancient India belonged to dharma.
 Dharma can be defined as a religious and socio-moral mechanism that developed within the framework of Vedic mythology, Brahmanism, socio-political conditions of that time and the moral consciousness of ancient Indian society.
 Therefore, morality (moral consciousness) is part of the whole, which is dharma.
 L.N.
-Rangarajan points to the fact that

-Dharma not only signifies an absolute and immutable concept of righteousness but also includes the idea of duty which every human being owes to oneself, to one's ancestors, to society as a whole and universal order (RAMANATHAN, 2009).
+Rangarajan points to the fact that "Dharma not only signifies an absolute and immutable concept of righteousness but also includes the idea of duty which every human being owes to oneself, to one's ancestors, to society as a whole and to universal order" [25, p.1].

-Here it is worth mentioning that a sense of duty (MAKSIMOV, 2013) is the most important sense for the development of society, the presence of which determines the implementation of certain rules (religious, moral, social, etc.) without external (legal) coercion (in the sense of rule, law).
-Their violation did not have huge visible consequences, but at the same time, their massive regular violation could result in serious structural changes in society.
+Here it is worth mentioning that a sense of duty [11, p.
+134] is the most important sense for the development of society, the presence of which determines the implementation of certain rules (religious, moral, social, etc.) without external (legal) coercion (in the sense of rule, law), although their violation did not have huge visible consequences, but at the same time, their massive regular violation could result in serious structural changes in society.